 Segmentation involves gathering data from your email subscribers so that you can send them personalised content that relates to their interests.

 Are they thinking about buying from you, have they bought from you recently, is it their birthday, are they a business (B2B) or a consumer (B2C)?

 Personalisation is about relevance.
 You need to include information in the email that is relevant to the person or business receiving it.

 In today’s digital world, people expect personalised content.
 Think back to the last spam emails you received.
 They didn’t include your name in the subject line and certainly didn’t include your name in the message body.
 The usual is “Hi,” or “Hi friend,”.

 Personalisation goes beyond using their name.
-The best subject lines for open rates are created using information that you’ve collected about that contact.
+The best subject lines for open rates are created using information you’ve collected about the reader.
 Which service have they shown interest in?
 Did they recently purchase a product?
-And my favourite, include the day of the week you sent the email especially if you send them at irregular intervals.

 Personalising subject lines makes subscribers feel as though the email you’re sending was created with them in mind.

 Personalisation isn’t just about the recipient, using your first name or the first names of our team helps build that critical relationship.
 Smart businesses with teams often send out emails ‘from’ the team members just to mix things up.

 Getting the subject line right is the 2nd challenge we face to get emails opened.
 It’s important to put some serious thought into this when crafting your emails.
 I hope these email subject line best practices go some way to getting a better open rate.